Tōzai Line (Tokyo Metro)

-The Tokyo Metro Tozai Line (東京メトロ東西線, Tōkyō Metoro Tōzai-sen) is a rapid transit line in Tokyo and Chiba Prefecture, Japan, owned and operated by Tokyo Metro.
-Its name translates to "East-West Line".
+The Tōzai Line (東西線, Tōzai-sen) is a rapid transit line in Tokyo and Chiba Prefecture, Japan, owned and operated by Tokyo Metro.
 The line runs between Nakano in Nakano-ku, Tokyo and Nishi-Funabashi in Funabashi, Chiba Prefecture.

 The Tōzai Line was referred to as Line 5 during the planning stages; the seldom-used official name is Line 5 Tōzai Line (5号線東西線, Go-gō-sen Tōzai-sen).

-The line carries an average of 1,642,378 passengers daily (2017), making it the busiest line on the Tokyo Metro network.
+In 2024, the line carried a daily average of nearly 1.5 million passengers, making it the busiest line on the Tokyo subway network.
 On maps, diagrams and signboards, the Tōzai Line is shown using the color "sky blue" and its stations are given numbers using the letter "T".